A Nonparametric Bayesian Framework for Uncertainty Quantification in Stochastic Simulation: Introduction

-\item Without strong prior information about the underlying true input distributions and the system response surface, we propose a Bayesian nonparametric framework which accounts for both input and simulation uncertainties, and delivers a percentile empirical CrI quantifying the overall estimation uncertainty of system mean response.
+\item We propose a DPM-based Bayesian nonparametric framework accounting for both input and simulation uncertainties.
+It delivers a percentile empirical CrI quantifying the overall estimation uncertainty of system mean response.
 Furthermore, a variance decomposition is developed to quantify the relative contributions from input and simulation uncertainties.

 \item We provide the theoretical support for our nonparametric framework.
-The theory includes the consistency of {nonparametric input models and} empirical CrI accounting for both input and simulation uncertainties. {As the amount of real-world data increases, without strong prior information on the distribution family, the posterior distributions of input models can converge to the underlying distributions.} Given the {finite} real-world input data, as the simulation budget increases, this interval converges to the CrI quantifying the impact of input uncertainty with the true mean response surface known.
-Further, as the amount of real-world data and the simulation budget go to infinity, the CrI converges to the true system performance. \end{enumerate}
+The theory includes the consistency of univariate nonparametric continuous input models with supports, including (i) $\Re^+ \equiv [0,\infty)$, the nonnegative half real line; (ii) $\Re \equiv (-\infty,\infty)$, the entire real line; or (iii) a bounded interval $[a_1,a_2]\in \Re$.
+Beyond the existing consistency results of DPM with Gaussian and Gamma kernels for continuous distributions with support $\Re$ and $\Re^+$, we further prove the new posterior consistency of DPM with Beta kernel for continuous distributions supported on bounded intervals.
+In addition, we show the consistency of the proposed empirical CrI accounting for both input and simulation uncertainties. {As the amount of real-world data increases, without strong prior information on the distribution family, the posterior distributions of input models can converge to the underlying distributions.} Given the {finite} real-world input data, as the simulation budget increases, this interval converges to the CrI quantifying the impact of input uncertainty with the true mean response surface known.
+Further, as the amount of real-world data and the simulation budget go to infinity, the CrI converges to the true system performance.

-The next section describes the related studies on input modeling and uncertainty quantification.
+\item Since real-world data often represent the variability caused by various latent sources of uncertainty in many situations, the DPM-based input models provide sufficient flexibility to capture the important features in the real-world data.
+The empirical study demonstrates that the proposed framework has better performance than existing approaches in terms of both input density estimation and system mean response assessment.
+In addition, the finite sample performance of proposed framework is robust to the violation of sufficient conditions required by the asymptotic consistency proof for DPM-based input models. \end{enumerate}

+The remainder of the paper is organized as follows.
 In Section~\ref{sec:BayesianFramework}, a Bayesian nonparametric framework is introduced to quantify the overall uncertainty of the system performance estimates.
 We then report results of finite sample behaviors on both input models and system mean response estimation in Section~\ref{sec:EmpiricalStudy}, and we conclude this paper in Section~\ref{sec:Conclusion}.
-All proofs, derivations and other supplementary studies are included in the Appendix.
+All proofs, derivations and other supplementary studies are included in the online Supplement.